-1. Introduction
+Introduction

-At Bickerton Holy Trinity Church of Primary School we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
-The Governing Board in our school approve the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.
+At Bickerton Holy Trinity Church of England Primary School we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
+The governing body approves the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.